-Phase II includes clerkships in six- and two- week rotations during the third year, and clinical experience in electives during the fourth year.
+Phase II includes clerkships in two- four- and six- week rotations during the third year, and clinical experience in electives during the fourth year.
 Both years are integrated with continuing education in research and interprofessionalism.

 Our curriculum is organized into four Value Domains.

 Our curriculum areas are interlinked and feature small-group problem-based learning.